Physics-50/Module-1/docs/week4.md

 #### Your figure will be evaluated on (in order of decreasing weight):
 1. accuracy: does the figure accurately characterize your experiment?
 Are the data, uncertainties, scale bars, conclusion etc. correctly determined from what you measured?
 Are the units of any values correct?

+2. experimental procedure: Do the results show evidence of careful and thoughtful experimentation?

-2. plot of the data: Is the plot clearly laid out and properly labeled?
+3. plot of the data: Is the plot clearly laid out and properly labeled?
 Does it contain all of the required items from the guidelines above?

-3. caption: Does the caption summarize the results of your experiment?
+4. caption: Does the caption summarize the results of your experiment?
 Does it contain all of the required items from the guidelines above?

-4. visual representation of your experimental setup: Is your photo or schematic clear and free of visual distractions?
+5. visual representation of your experimental setup: Is your photo or schematic clear and free of visual distractions?
 Is there a scale bar included?

-5. aesthetic clarity: Are all displayed objects (e.g. text, images, data points, lines) large enough to be visible and not pixelated?
+6. aesthetic clarity: Are all displayed objects (e.g. text, images, data points, lines) large enough to be visible and not pixelated?
 Was some consideration given to "salience" and "simplicity"? ([described here](plotting-guide#plotting-the-example-data){:target="_blank"}) Is the figure laid out in a way that flows well and is easy to follow?